patatetom/rds4xways/README.md

 ## Prerequisites

+- relatively recent Linux distribution
+- few Gb of memory
+- 1x Gb of disk space
 - `unzip` to extract `NSRLFile.txt.zip` to pipe
 - `wc` to do some counts
 - `python2` to convert files format and preserve some space
 - `pv` (optional)

-Decompact the archive `NSRLFile.txt.zip` would require 13.7Gb of disk space for 112 182 782 records :
+Uncompaction of the archive `NSRLFile.txt.zip` would require 13.7 Gb (14740940496/1024^3) of disk space for 112 182 782 records :
 ```bash
 unzip -p /media/NSRLFile.txt.zip | pv | wc
 13,7GiO 0:07:19 [  32MiB/s] [       <=>                               ]